TLOL Banner

 Biography

-Dr. Sarah Makdoom is a graduate of Rawalpindi Medical University in Pakistan and completed her Rural Family Medicine Residency at the University of Calgary in 2003.
+Dr. Sarah Makhdoom is a graduate of Rawalpindi Medical University in Pakistan and completed her Rural Family Medicine Residency at the University of Calgary in 2003.
 She has been practicing full scope Family Medicine in a small town with a population of 12,000 since then.
 She is a Clinical Assistant Professor with the Department of Family Medicine at the Cumming School of Medicine.

 From Dawn to Dawn: A Day in Rural Family Medicine

-Step into the world of rural family medicine through the eyes of a resident physician in Southern Alberta.
+Step into the world of rural family medicine through the eyes of Dr. Prabhnoor Osahan, a resident physician in Southern Alberta.
 In this immersive and heartfelt talk, discover what a 24-hour shift really looks like delivering babies, managing emergencies, supporting families through addiction, coordinating complex care for elderly patients, and treating everything in between.
 With stories that span joy, urgency, grief, and resilience, this session explores the incredible breadth of rural practice and the deep community connections that make it so rewarding.
 Perfect for anyone curious about the human side of healthcare, especially in under-resourced or close-knit settings.

 Biography